 Bioidentical hormones are thought to be chemically identical to the hormones in a woman’s body.
 They are usually custom-compounded in certain pharmacies.
 Most have not undergone stringent evaluation of effective dose and frequency by the U.S. Food and Drug Administration.

 Your body will metabolize standard hormone replacement medications and you’ll end up with a similar effect.
 Overall, there does not seem to be a benefit to bioidentical hormones at this time.

 I’m a little hesitant to bring this up, but what about sex?

 Women can — and are encouraged to — continue to be sexually active through the peri-menopause and beyond.
 Many women actually report increased interest in sexual intimacy.

 This may be due to a change in hormones, as well as situational factors.
 Concern about pregnancy no longer applies once menopausal.
 And couples may find more time and opportunities without children in the house.

 It is true that vaginal dryness can become a problem, especially as more time goes by.
 Moisturizers and lubricants can help with this problem.
 If need be, vaginal estrogen also can be used to help strengthen the vaginal tissue.
 Regular sexual activity does a great deal to limit this problem.

 The bottom line: Don’t be afraid to talk to your physician about menopause.
 Together you can make a game plan to make this one of the best times of your life.

 Karen Deighan, MD, practices general obstetrics and gynecology and has a special interest in menopause.
 Dr. Deighan is an associate professor in the department of obstetrics and gynecology at Loyola University Chicago Stritch School of Medicine and chairman of the department of obstetrics and gynecology at Gottlieb Memorial Hospital.
-She sees patients at Loyola Center for Health at North Riverside and Loyola Center for Health at River Forest.
+She sees patients at Loyola Medicine North Riverside and Loyola Medicine River Forest.